Famous Anime Quotes in Japanese

 Definition: I see // Indeed

-A staple quote in the anime, “Detective Conan” whenever a mystery has been solved brings out “Naruhodo” and “Souiukoto”.
+A staple quote in the anime, “Detective Conan” brings out “Naruhodo” and “Souiukoto” whenever a mystery has been solved.

-This quote of “Naruhodo” is seen in anime when the character understands of the situation and would like to show that he or she is aware of the situation or event.
+This quote from “Naruhodo” is seen in anime when the character understands the situation and wants to show that he or she is aware of the situation or event.

-I hope you understand the terminology of this quote and can use it in your daily conversations in Japanese.
+I hope you understand the terminology of this quote and can use it in your everyday conversations in Japanese. なるほどだね.

 6. Omae wa mou shindeiru (おまえはもうしんでいる)